growerp/growerpuntil20220814/README.md

 For test purposes we can provide access to Moqui or OFBiz systems.

-This admin branch contains all basicfunctions:
+This admin branch contains all basic functions:

 1. login
 2. logout